 Workshop on Autonomous Driving

-The CVPR 2019 Workshop on Autonomous Driving (WAD) is the combined venue for the 10th international workshop on computer vision in vehicle technology (CVVT) and perception challenges with newly collected and fine-annotated large scale datasets.
-It aims to get together researchers and engineers from academia and industries to discuss computer vision applications in autonomous driving.
-In this one and half day work, we will have regular paper presentations, invited speakers, panel discussions, and technical benchmark challenges to present the current state of the art, as well as the limitations and future directions for computer vision in autonomous driving, arguably the most promising application of computer vision and AI in general.
+The CVPR 2019 Workshop on Autonomous Driving (WAD) aims to gather researchers and engineers from academia and industry to discuss the latest advances in perception for autonomous driving.
+In this one-day workshop, we will have regular paper presentations, invited speakers, and technical benchmark challenges to present the current state of the art, as well as the limitations and future directions for computer vision in autonomous driving, arguably the most promising application of computer vision and AI in general.
+The previous chapters of the workshop at CVPR attracted hundreds of researchers to attend.
+This year, multiple industry sponsors also join our organizing efforts to push its success to a new level.

 News and Updates